darrenleeweber/scala-exercises/README.md

 jmh:run -i 20 -wi 10 -f1 -t1
 ```

-Example benchmarks on `Intervals` and `Ranges` with random arrays of integer inputs, indicating
+Example benchmarks on `Intervals` and `Ranges` with random arrays of integer
-the `sorted` and `skipped` methods run in an `O(log-n)` time.
-The `n` is the
+inputs.
+The `n` is the number of intervals (not  the entire range of real
-number of intervals, not the number of integers in the entire range covered by
+integers covered by all the intervals).
+The initial append operation is
-all the intervals.
-The initial append operation is contant time for each of the n intervals, so
+constant time for each of the n intervals, so that's `O(n)` append ops; the sort
-that's `O(n)` append ops, the sort should be whatever java `Array.sort` can do with integer values,
+is whatever java `Array.sort` does (in java-8), and the final pair-wise skip
-and the final pair-wise skip comparisons should be a little less than `O(n)`.
-All together, it's
+comparisons are a little less than `O(n)`.
+All together, it's a little under an
-a little under an `O(n^2)` with minimal use of memory:
+`O(n^2)` with minimal use of memory:

 ```
 [info] # Run complete.
 Total time: 00:06:08
 [info] Benchmark                    Mode  Cnt    Score    Error   Units